Blockternship/dapp-airquality/README.md

 * Our  repository:
 https://github.com/kike-canaries

-* And some of our tutorials tutorials https://www.hackster.io/114723/canairio-red-ciudadana-para-monitoreo-de-calidad-del-aire-96f79a
+* And some of our tutorials
+https://www.hackster.io/114723/canairio-red-ciudadana-para-monitoreo-de-calidad-del-aire-96f79a